sci-42ver/SICP_SDF/sicp_notes.md

 ----
 <<<LisScheSic
 Review history comments:
+LisScheSic's review the top solution based on LisScheSic's implementation.

 My implementation shares the same basic ideas with x3v's.
 This is better than the  solution at the top location since it will throw error earlier.
 >>>